Skip to Content

 These formulas are derived from measurements.
 Every formula on this page was derived from values measured directly in the 3D SimulationΒ β€” not the other way around.
 The simulation produces raw data (year lengths, day lengths, precession periods, orbital parameters) using objective measurement functions; the analytical formulas here were then derived to reproduce that data.
 See Analysis & Export Tools for how measurements are taken.

-How to use these formulas: Replace YEAR with your target year (e.g., 2000, -10000, 50000).
+How to use these formulas: Replace MODEL_YEAR with your target year (e.g., 2000, -10000, 50000).
 Negative years represent BCE dates.
 You can use an Excel translatorΒ to translate formulas into your own language.
 Or try the Interactive Calculator to compute all values instantly in your browser.

 Contents